Gene Roberts, JD

 Gene served his church as an Elder, Sunday School teacher, and chair of the Strategic Planning Committee.
 He served on mission teams throughout Texas, Louisiana, and in the Agalta Valley of central Honduras.
 Gene is married with one son.

 Gene actively serves the SHSU community.
-He served as Chair of the Student Health Insurance Committee and Chair of the Lowman Student Center Director Search Committee.
+He serves as the Chair of the Student Health Insurance Committee and Chair of the Lowman Student Center Director Search Committee.
 He's also served as a member of the Orange Keys Selection Committee and the Division of Student Affairs Vision, Mission, Values, and Goals Committee.
 In 2015, Gene received the prestigious "Bearkat Spirit Award" from the Vice President for Student Affairs at SHSU.
+In 2020, Gene received The Sammy Award at the 26th Annual Sammy's, the official university ceremony that recognizes SHSU's outstanding student leaders and organizations.

 Stephanie Hebert, JD